 - All right?
 Even though this sounds like a question, it's just a way of saying, Hi, how are you? as a greeting.
 It's common in informal situations in London and the southeast.
 The correct answer to "All right?" is, as a matter of fact, "All right."
 Using it is a bit like using the French expression "Ca va?", which roughly translated means How's it going? to which the answer is "Ca va" - It's going.

 - Any road Northerners sometimes say this instead of anyway or anyhow - it means the same thing,

-- Belt up If someone says this to you, they are being rude.
+- Belt up If someone says this to you, they are not suggesting you fasten your seat belt.
+In fact, they are being rude.
 It means Shut up.
 It's most often used by irritated parents telling off their kids.

 - Biscuits If you expect a nice thick bready thing that's good with gravy or butter and jam, you are going to be disappointed.
 In the UK a biscuit is what Americans call a cookie.

 - Bollocks There's no getting around the fact that bollocks are testicles.
 It's used in exclamations the way Americans might say "Balls!"
 Usually it means nonsense.
 Here's an exchange that might help you understand how to use it properly:

 "I heard that Marilyn Monroe is still alive and living in a nunnery."

 "That's just bollocks," or "Now you're talking bollocks."

 - Bugger This has a variety of meanings, depending upon what word it's combined with.
 If you just say "Bugger!", it's a mild exclamation of frustration, similar to the way Americans use damn, hell or even darn.
 "Bugger all," means "nothing" as in, "I returned the wallet I found and I got bugger all for my trouble."
 And, if you made a mess of tuning the television, or the computer was just not behaving the way it should, you might say it was "all buggered up."